zero1limited/mkdocs-extension-guides/docs/openpos/OpenPOS.md

 OpenPOS supports barcode scanning for quick product identification.
 To use this feature:

 1. Connect a barcode scanner to your POS system.
-2. During checkout, scan the product barcode.
+2. Scan the barcode on the product
-3. The product details will be added to the cart automatically.
+3. The product will be added to the cart.

 ---